michaeljforster-zz/panic/README.md

 ### License

 Panic is distributed under the MIT license.
-See LICENSE.txt.
+See LICENSE.